 My street photography is about people, at least for me.
 I thoroughly enjoy expressions.
 Candid photography is that wonderful split second of a moment in that person's life that was captured.

-I typically try to frame a person as close as technically possible.
-The closer the subject the more unnerving it can be.
+Of my street photography ideas framing a person as close as technically possible is the one that is most challenging and also most used.
+The closer the subject, the more unnerving it can be.
 Again, it can be tough to put yourself out there and get a candid shot of someone that is a stranger to you.
 But that is the essence of street photography.

 Closeup candid photos are my favorite regardless of the challenge in taking them.